 Oxford Exam Excellence is an intensive training course to prepare for secondary school exams.
-It own Smart coms with audio CD, which contains all the recordings for the listening tasks.
+It owns Smart comes with an audio CD, which contains all the recordings for the listening tasks.

 Oxford Exam Excellence PDF & Audio Free Download at the end of this article.

 More About The Oxford Exam Excellence Book